Photo Editing Terms

 The lightest area of a photo that is not pure white.
 It will have a slight coloration or show a small amount of detail.

 The histogram is a graphical representation of the number of pixels in your image at any of 256 lightness levels.
 Lightness Levels run from black to white from left to right on the horizontal scale and the number of pixels at each level are represented vertically.
+Here is a good explanation with diagrams.

 Often misunderstood, hue, simply is what most people generally mean when they speak of color.
 Hue is broken down into two sets of primaries, subtractive (C,M,Y) and addative (R,G,B).